baumea/fzf-vjour/README.md

-A [fzf](https://github.com/junegunn/fzf)-based **journaling and notes** application with CalDav support.
+A [fzf](https://github.com/junegunn/fzf)-based **journaling, notes, and tasks** application with CalDav support.

 Description and Use Case
 ------------------------
-This application allows for a keyboard-controlled maneuvering of your notes and journal entries.
+This application allows for a keyboard-controlled maneuvering of your notes, journal entries, and tasks.
-A journal entry is nothing more than a note associated with a specific date.
-These entries are stored as [iCalendar](https://datatracker.ietf.org/doc/html/rfc5545) files of the type `VJOURNAL`.
+These entries are stored as [iCalendar](https://datatracker.ietf.org/doc/html/rfc5545) files of the type `VJOURNAL` and `VTODO`.

-For instance, you could use this application as a minimalistic terminal-based counterpart of [jtx Board](https://jtx.techbee.at/) in a setup with a CalDav server, such as [Radicale](https://radicale.org/), and a synchronization tool like [vdirsyncer](http://vdirsyncer.pimutils.org/).
+For instance, you could use this application as a terminal-based counterpart of [jtx Board](https://jtx.techbee.at/) in a setup with a CalDav server, such as [Radicale](https://radicale.org/), and a synchronization tool like [vdirsyncer](http://vdirsyncer.pimutils.org/).

 Installation